cargo-public-api/cargo-public-api/README.md

 UPDATE_SNAPSHOTS=yes cargo test
 ```

-again to review and accept public API changes.
+again to update the public API snapshot and review the git diff.

 ## Less Noisy Output